pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

 We'll use PingFederate as an example.
 You'll need to supply your PingFederate license file.

-The kustomize tool provides built in generators for creating secrets.
+The kustomize tool provides built-in generators for creating secrets.
 In this example, the secret will be generated using the `pingfederate.lic` file.

-You'll find the YAML files for this example in the [pingidentity-devops-getting-started/20-kubernetes/07-license-as-secret](../20-kubernetes/07-license-as-secret/) directory.
+You'll find the YAML files for this example in your local `pingidentity-devops-getting-started/20-kubernetes/07-license-as-secret` directory.

 ### Prerequisites